 Please read the Grant Guidelines prior to applying for a grant.
 Scroll down to the form at the bottom of this page and enter email contacts to receive updates about grant closing dates.
 Contact a Grants Officer before submitting your application on 1300 422 664 or emailing email@example.com

 The guidelines explain how to apply for a grant, how applications are assessed, a quick summary of all closing dates and more.
 Details of the individual grants can be found at the links below, the links to the left of ths page or in the guidelines.
-If successful, you will also need to complete the Acquittal form to remain eligible for future grants.
+If successful, you will also need to complete the general Acquittal form to remain eligible for future grants.
 The Young People Fly High grant has its own acquittal form, and is required for payment to be made.

 Notification periods are as follows: